harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/GCP/2-Harness-Concepts.md

 ### Delete a Rule

-To delete a Rule Set, click on Delete from the vertical ellipsis menu (⋮).
+To delete a **Rule Set**, click **Delete** from the vertical ellipsis menu (⋮).

   <DocImage path={require('../static/update_and_delete_gcp.png')} width="90%" height="90%" title="Click to view full size image" />

 ## Rule Sets

-As mentioned previously, a Rule can have multiple policies.
+As mentioned earlier, a Rule can have multiple policies.
 However, when there are multiple rules with multiple policies, it can become hard to manage them all together.
 This is where **Rule Sets** can be used.
 Rule sets serve as logical bindings on top of individual rules that help you organize and manage rules.
 By organizing rules into sets, organizations improve accessibility and simplify maintenance, as enforcements can be made against the entire rule set rather than individual rules.

   <DocImage path={require('../static/rule_set_gcp.png')} width="90%" height="90%" title="Click to view full size image" />